Fear or Intuition?

 When you start getting panicky about what might happen:

-4. If they are not accurate or are not serving you, let them go and choose new thoughts, thus, creating new feelings.
+- If they are not accurate or are not serving you, let them go and choose new thoughts, thus creating new feelings.

 If, when you are inquiring—of yourself or others— about the truth of your fears, and you find that they are true, that the things you fear are happening, use that information to help you strategize a solution or means of minimizing the impact.
-The beauty of fear is that hiding just underneath it is something you cherish and want to protect.
+The beauty of fear is that hiding just under this emotion is something you cherish and want to protect.
 Use your fear to red flag what matters to you and then create a plan for protecting and nurturing it.

-Eve’s Love Tip: Ironically, we tend to honor fear regardless of its base in truth and it often makes our lives more difficult, scary, and unmanageable while we tend not to honor intuition in spite of its truth, which could empower us, strengthen us and help us to avoid many difficult situations.
-Learn to tell the difference by paying attention to how you feel.
+Eve’s Love Tip: Ironically, we tend to honor fear, regardless of its base in truth.
+It often makes our lives more difficult, scary, and unmanageable.
+We tend not to honor intuition in spite of its truth, which could empower us, strengthen us, and help us to avoid many difficult situations.